 Though initially skeptical of the new sound medium, Under the Roofs of Paris is Clair’s first “talkie,” and it was also one of the first French “talkies,” as well.
 Appropriately, it is in part a musical.
 It was an international success in 1930, and did a great deal to revive the mystique of Paris as a cosmopolitan, international city.

-The film is beautiful, with primarily two pleasant songs, but the cinematography and set designs are extraordinary.
-In particular, the opening scenes of the film, which showcase the tall buildings of Paris is contrasted by a group of music men singing on the rue far below.
+Under the Roofs of Paris is simply a beautiful little film (it is unrelated to the Henry Miller novel of the same name).
+It prominently features two songs as musical numbers, which I found to be somewhat imbalanced and odd, but the cinematography and set designs are all extraordinary.
+In particular the opening scene of the film, which showcases the looming architecture of Paris, is contrasted with a group of musical men singing in the rue far below.
 This scene parallels a similar large shot which closes the film, as well.
-The plot is sub par, as it tells a familiar story of three friends, street ruffians of Paris, who all fall in love with the same woman, a beautiful Romanian woman named, Pola.
-One man, Albert, is wrongly sent to prison, though at the end a reconciliation is made, but Pola chooses another man besides Albert.
+The plot is sub par, as it tells a familiar story of three friends, street ruffians of Paris, who all fall in love with the same woman, a beautiful Romanian lady named Pola.
+One man, Albert, is wrongly sent to prison, though at the end a reconciliation is made, and Pola chooses another man anyway.

 Clair’s film is a beautiful picture about the working class in Paris, and its score, set designs, and cinematography all far outweigh the plot and pacing.
 It rather amusingly straddles the line between talkie and silent film.
 Nevertheless, it is an important film to the history of French cinema.
 I was particularly struck by the extraordinary grace and poise of the opening and closing scenes of the film which delightfully capture the streets of Paris from above.